CSCI-49900-Fall-2020/Syllabus/README.md

 **Office:** | HN 1090H
 **Email:** | [raffi.khatchadourian@hunter.cuny.edu](mailto:raffi.khatchadourian@hunter.cuny.edu)
 **Phone:** | (212) 650-3988
-**Office hour:** | MW 5:45-6:45 pm or [by appointment](http://khatchad.setmore.com)
+**Office hour:** | Th 3:00-5:00 pm or [by appointment](http://khatchad.commons.gc.cuny.edu/teaching/appointments)
-**Semester:** | Fall 2018
+**Semester:** | Spring 2019
-**Section:** | CSCI 49900-03
+**Section:** | CSCI 49900-01

 ## Course Description

 This course is a chance for Computer Science majors to test their mettle on major projects.
-Working in small groups, you will implement systems that involve at least two tiers, at least one client, a rich RESTful API, and security aspects.
+Working in small groups, you will implement systems that involve at least two tiers, at least two clients, a rich RESTful API (including API documentation), and security aspects.

 ## Projected Project Timeline

 Day   | Date   | Task
 ----- | ------ | ----
-3     | Sep 5  | Groups and projects must be finalized.
+3     | Feb 7  | Groups and projects must be finalized.
-5     | Sep 12 | Group details due.
+5     | Feb 14 | Group details due.
 This should contain a "group authored" section detailing what each group member is expecting to do.
-9     | Oct 1  | Progress reports start.
+9     | Mar 4  | Progress reports start.
 These should be roughly 10 minute presentations, one per group per week, delivered by a different member of the group each week.
-29    | Dec 12 | Final demonstration of completely working project.
+29    | May 13 | Final demonstration of completely working project.
-Final | Dec 17 | Final written report including your reflections on the project and the final demo and your evaluation of co-group-members.
+Final | ?      | Final written report including your reflections on the project and the final demo and your evaluation of co-group-members.

 ## Prerequisite